 Her studio in Hampshire was a hub for aspiring local artists.
 Linda taught life drawing and painting, exhibiting and selling her work through exhibitions and galleries including the Mall Gallery in London.

-Along with the move to a wet and wooded neighbourhood came a radical redirection.
-The paintings, now abstract and explore both the landscape surrounding the studio and our rapidly altering world.
+A move to a wet and wooded Wiltshire location inspired a redirection.
+The paintings express both the landscape surrounding the studio and our rapidly altering world.

 An Introduction